marcphilipp/presentations/junit5-intro/slides.md

 ## Build Tool Support

-- Native support in Gradle (≥ 4.6) and Ant (≥ 1.10.3)
+- Native support in Gradle (≥ 4.6), Ant (≥ 1.10.3), and Maven Surefire (≥ 2.22.0)
-- Support for Maven Surefire/Failsafe via a custom provider (currently being donated to Apache)
-- `ConsoleLauncher` to run tests from the command line
+- `ConsoleLauncher` to run tests from the command line or to support other build tools (e.g. Bazel)

 ----